Installing Liferay DXP is easy. But before you begin, you should answer a few questions.

 Configure ports (optional).
-Liferay’s application server (e.g., Tomcat or Wildfly) uses certain ports for purposes like handling incoming HTTP requests, HTTPS requests, or AJP requests, etc. If you start your application server in debug mode, there’s a port listening for a debugger to connect.
+Liferay’s application server (e.g., Tomcat or Wildfly) uses certain ports for purposes like handling incoming HTTP requests, HTTPS requests, or AJP requests, etc. If you start your application server in debug mode, there will be a port listening for a debugger to connect.
 If desired, you can configure these ports.
 Please refer to your application server’s documentation for information on its default ports and how to configure them.

 Liferay also provides access to its OSGi framework through a configurable port:

 You can override this default property by copying the line above to your